Creating High Performing Teams

 Creating a High Performing Team is a key aim of many leaders, but their goal often becomes elusive.
 We’ve all witnessed the demise and implosion of highly successful teams; when the shock and disappointment dissipates, in-depth analysis starts to explain some of the reasons for the failure.
 A high performing team will sometimes self-destruct due to complacency or belief that they are better than they really are; or they have been focused on a very specific end goal or project and can’t maintain top performance, as identified in research by Katzenbach and Smith.

 Conversely, we have all witnessed unprecedented team success with the arrival of a new leader or sports Coach, as with Leicester City winning the Premiership in 2015 – 16 under Ranieri.

-This Development Day will show you how to create a sustainable high performing team:
+This Development Module will show you how to create a sustainable high performing team: